syntune/fap-excessive-data-exposure-poc/README.md

 * **Endpoint:** `/Schedule/ActivityStudent.aspx/GetStudent`
 * **HTTP Method:** `POST`
 * **Backend Architecture:** ASP.NET (Enterprise Layered Architecture)
-* **Exposed Layer:** `AP.BLL.ScheduleUtility+Item` (Business Logic Layer Data Transfer Object)
+* **Exposed Layer:** `AP.BLL.ScheduleUtility+Item`

 ### The vulnerability mechanics
-The client-side UI dropdown component only required two basic string attributes to function: a unique student identifier (`RollNumber`) and a display name (`FullName`).
+The client-side UI dropdown component only required two basic string attributes to function: a unique student identifier (`RollNumber`).
+The UI would return the found name of the student as usual.

-However, when querying a partial string fragment, the backend endpoint returned a serialized collection of internal data structures.
+However, the backend endpoint returned a serialized collection of internal data structures.
 The application failed to apply a proper data projection or sanitization filter, resulting in the leakage of hidden metadata attributes.
 This includes the information of school faulty and staffs - the endpoint could return up to 49 results:

 ```json
 {